brucefan1983/GPUMD/tools/nep_related/select_train/example/readme.md

-train.in is the existing-train.in file consisting of amorphous carbon data in ref.1
+train.in is the existing-train.in file consisting of amorphous carbon data in the ref.1

 train-20-30.in consists of the 20-th to 30-th structures in the train.in.
 It can be generated using:
 python select_train.py train.in 20:30 train-20-30.in